STXT - Semantic Text

 In all cases, the logical value of the Name node is "Joan".

-If after trim the value is empty, the inline value is considered the empty string ("").
+If after the trim the value is empty, the inline value is considered the empty string ("").

 10.2 Lines inside `>>` blocks